 What do you need to be interculturally effective?
 Using local experiences, gain global competencies by developing a comparative perspective on expectations, myths, roles, norms, rituals, and language.
 Figure out how to make a difference by applying your skills.

 Practice Intercultural Communication through study abroad in a non-English speaking environment of your choice.
 Use your own experiences of culture and community such as good, media, family, and student life to reflect on how you transform as you adapt.
 Develop an awareness of how communication, verbal and non-verbal, impacts intercultural understandings.

-The Academic Internship is an unpaid, credit internship with a minimum of 60 hours.
+The Academic Internship is a 0.5 credit internship with a minimum of 60 hours.
 The internship will require students to make connections with academic study while undertaking supervised duties in organizations, businesses, or community groups with interests related to Intercultural Communication.